vorakl/FakeTpl/README.md

 ## What is it?

 It's not a real template engine or a compleate program.
-Although, it's a working solution for a simple idea of using shell inlines as a templates.
+This is a working solution for a simple idea of using shell inlines as a templates.

 The solutions is done as a little function which is called `faketpl`.
 It's compatible with many sh-like shell because uses only basic instructions, which can be included in any script, either as a one-liner or external script (after downloading from the Internet).
 Faketpl is tested in Bourne shell (sh), bash, zsh and ash (Busybox).